 Mr T. A .
 “Archie” Woolley – Assistant Manager

 Less of an impression other than very different to Mr Hunter.
 Archie was tall, quiet and thoughtful, at a guess, mid forties.
-He was also from northern England, was very knowledgeable and prepared to pull his sleeves up.
-As mentioned in my diary, I well remember him coming into the office with his overalls on when we were having problems with the dustcatcher and covered in dust.
+He was also from northern England, very knowledgeable, meticulous in his work (Archie would never write directly into the General Manager’s report but draft it out carefully first) and prepared to pull his sleeves up.
+As mentioned in my diary, I well remember him coming into the office with his overalls on when we were having problems with the dustcatcher, covered in dust looking like Stirling Moss after a race when he removed his goggles.
 Other times he would be with the workmen supervising stack drilling when Elisabeth suffered a chill or slip.

 Other People I Remember:

 - David Cresswell – Blast Furnace Engineers Office

 - Harold Pearson – Shift Manager (pictured: Sid Darby (looking rather fed up!) and Harold Pearson (right) in the blast furnace control room.)